bernardtse/garmin-data-engineering/setup.md

 ## Setup Instructions for Garmin Data Engineering Project

-This document provides detailed instructions on setting up the project environment, initializing the database, and starting the Flask API server.
+This document provides detailed instructions on setting up the project environment, initialising the database, and starting the Flask API server.

 ### Prerequisites